jorisstrix/StrixNLUXUpgrades/README.md

 2. Cart quality-of-life (merged in v1.2.0)

     - Cart items with quantity set to 0 are removed automatically (offcanvas cart + full cart page).
-Can be activated.
+Can be activated in the plugin settings.

 3. Sort cart by latest added line item first (merged in v1.3.1)

     - Show the latest added line item first in off-canvas cart and cart page and sort to oldest last.

 4. Show the amount of product present in the Product listings (merged in v1.3.1)
     - By default the amount of products present on the product listings in Category pages are shown.
+Can be activated inthe plugin settings.

 ## Compatibility